Carlyle, Jack Ma-backed fund invests in China cinemas

-The Carlyle consortium, consisting of Yunfeng Capital, a private equity fund backed by Alibaba.com Ltd founder Jack Ma, paid about $75 million (47 million pounds) for the stake, a source familiar with the matter told Reuters.
+The Carlyle consortium, consisting of Yunfeng Capital, a private equity fund backed by Alibaba.com Ltd founder Jack Ma, paid about $75 million for the stake, a source familiar with the matter told Reuters.
 The stake was bought from shareholders including Hong Kong tycoon Li-Ka Shing, the source said.

 Emerging markets are expected to experience the fastest growth in digital movie theatres.
 GDC has more than 6,800 installed servers in Asia and is the biggest provider in China, with a 54 percent market share.